curtisa1/ICQSplitter/README.md

 # ICQSplitter
-ICQSplitter is a Python package that will take data from the International Comet Quarterly (ICQ), Comet OBServation database (COBS), and
-JPL Horizons and produce lightcurves of the comet with adjustable corrections.
+ICQSplitter is a Python package that will take data from the International Comet Quarterly (ICQ), Comet OBServation database (COBS), and JPL Horizons and produce lightcurves of a comet of interest with adjustable corrections available.
 These data are usually provided in an 80 column text file format.
 See 'input_columns_meaning.txt' for a description of what each column represents.

 The program cofirmed works on Python 3.6.3.
 Remember to have the file 'Schleicher_Composite_Phase_Function.txt' in your working directory if you wish to perform phase angle corrections.